 01

-Monthly counsel arrangement
+Monthly counsel

 A monthly arrangement that covers a defined block of hours and a reduced rate above that cap.
 Suits owners with recurring questions who do not want to pay for a full internal legal team.
 The arrangement, the block, and the scope are agreed in writing before it starts.
 Discuss fit first.